mark-hahn/drykup/README.md

 # DryKup
-Markup as CoffeeScript Without Magic
+Markup as CoffeeScript Without Magic -- Supports Closures

 DryKup is an informal fork of Maurice Machado's excellent [CoffeeKup](https://github.com/mauricemach/coffeekup).
 It is not a real fork because there is little common code.
 Until DryKup has better documentation, you can study coffeeKup and check here for the differences.
 I wrote a micro-book on coffeekup [here](https://github.com/mark-hahn/coffeekup-intro) and I will do the same for DryKup.

 The dryKup github project can be found [here](https://github.com/mark-hahn/drykup).

-## Status: *Version 0.1*
+## Status:

-DryKup has only been tested on the three included test files.
-I will be moving it into existing production code soon so it should get to beta status quite quickly.
+DryKup has been in production for a year.
+There are few updates because it was pretty much finished when it was released on GitHub.
+Right now the testing is virtually non-existent.
+The three test files must be manually verified.

 ## My apology for the weird name, DryKup